 Can I skip getting the flu vaccine and just take one of these medications if I happen to get sick?

-I am taking an antiviral medication.
+I take an antiviral medication.
 Can it make it harder for me to get pregnant?

 There are no studies that look at fertility in people taking an antiviral medication.

 Does taking an antiviral medication increase the chance for miscarriage?